Lazarus-GS/NOMA-FYP-MATLAB/DeepLearning_MIMO-NOMA-master/README.md

 >
 > - `MIMO_NOMA_channel_estimation_SIC.m` : the SIC detecion simulation,  but CSI (channel state information) is imperpect via channel estimation error

+>If you are interested in my repository, feel free to contact email `wjddn279@*****.**.**` Since I'm in a brind recruitment process, I'll cover my email for a moment.
+If you have any questions, please leave them in issue.